 How do you prepare yourself to interview someone like Vani Kola or John Sculley?

-There's two kinds of preparation: one is long term and the other short term.
+There are two kinds of preparation: one is long-term and the other short-term.
 Long term, you need to be a constant knowledge seeker.
 Read books on an array of subjects and especially more of the feature style, analytical journalism.
 The daily news churn is not where you get insights.
 That's purely informative.
 Consume the kind of knowledge that helps you connect the dots.
 In the short term, just before interviewing someone I really get to know them, almost in an obsessive kind of way.
 I read previous profiles that have been written about them and watch video interviews, going back sometimes ten or twenty years.
 This helps me get a sense for their personality so I can figure out whether they would prefer a formal or more casual kind of interview.
 What do they seem sensitive about?
 Did they have a certain worldview then that has changed now?
 I become very familiar not just with their career trajectory - the highs and lows - but also their growing up years.
-A lot of our adult choices are influenced by our childhood so I like to know more about where they grew up, their family life, socioeconomic status etc. When you finally get down to interviewing someone, it becomes a marriage of what you've learned both long term and short term.
+A lot of our adult choices are influenced by our childhood so I like to know more about where they grew up, their family life, socioeconomic status etc. When you finally get down to interviewing someone, it becomes a marriage of what you've learned both long-term and short-term.

 What do you see brands focusing on most during these times in terms of their own business strategy?